chamilo/docs/admin-guide/backups/readme.2/saving_a_course.md

 * one internal structure file named course\_info.dat
 * one directory called _Document_
-* a series of files and folders containing the course documents, anything not linked to the users \(assignments and other stuff user-related are not saved\)
+* a series of files and folders containing the course documents, anything not linked to the users (assignments and other stuff user-related are not saved)

-The _Document_ directory has a structure similar to the one presented in illustration 25, which reproduces the documents tool structure as shown in illustration 26.
+The _Document_ directory has a structure similar to the one presented in an illustration above which reproduces the documents tool structure.

 ![](../../../.gitbook/assets/structuredoc%20%283%29.png)